 Sunset Location Plovdiv #1: Ancient Fortress

-Who needs beaches anyway when you can simply see the best sunsets over Plovdiv from an ancient ruin?
+Who needs beaches anyway (even the Pink Lakes in Burgas) when you can simply see the best sunsets over Plovdiv from an ancient ruin?
 I had come to Plovdiv on unison recommendations.
 While Veliko Tanorvo is generally labelled the most beautiful city in Bulgaria, Sofia and Plovdiv have to take turns being seen as digital nomad havens.

 Plovdiv is known as the City of Seven Hills and though the hills themselves are not spectacular, their views are splendid.
-With its cobblestone streets, antique churches and half-timbered houses, the Old Town is charming as can be.
+With its cobblestone streets, antique churches and half-timbered houses, Old Town Plovdiv is charming as can be.
 I actually didn’t want to leave.

 Working all day at my laptop, only leaving the house for food.
 Plovdiv might be the second biggest city in Bulgaria, but it’s affordable.
 Especially for those coming from Western Europe.
 That is why I more than occasionally treated myself to Turkish desserts in the afternoon and filling meals in nearby traditional restaurants.
 But the evenings were reserved for worshipping the sun.
-I walked the short way towards the Ancient Fortress, took a seat on a former wall and took in the view.
+I walked the short way towards the Ancient Fortress in Plovdiv, took a seat on a former wall and took in the view.

 Sunset Location Plovdiv #2: Alyosha